blockchain-unica/blockapi/README.md

 # Blockchain analytics API
-A Scala framework for the development of general-purpose analytics on blockchains, created by [Livio Pompianu](http://tcs.unica.it/members/livio-pompianu), [Stefano Lande](http://tcs.unica.it/members/stefano-lande).
+A Scala framework for the development of general-purpose analytics on blockchains, maintained by [Livio Pompianu](http://tcs.unica.it/members/livio-pompianu) and [Stefano Lande](http://tcs.unica.it/members/stefano-lande) of the [Blockchain@Unica Lab](http://blockchain.unica.it) at the University of Cagliari.

-Our framework allows to combine data *within* the blockchain with data from the *outside* (e.g. exchange rates and tags).
+The framework allows to combine data *within* the blockchain with data from the *outside* (e.g. exchange rates and tags).
 The workflow consists in two steps:
 1. construct a view of the blockchain and save it in a database;